nihiven/SEStarbrite/Preditor/Notes.md

  - need to be able to reference variables in a script/command -> {coolVar} ?

 * Namespaces and class names need some touching up.
-* Option Store is one thing, Variable Store is another.
+* Option Store is one thing, Variable Store is another?
 * How do we pass all of our variables to Lua?
-* Just realized that Starbrite has no way to Draw anything.